ericlangedijk/Lemmix/README.md

 They are described [here](#keyboard-in-game)
 ### What if I can't finish a level?
 Can I continue?
 See the Cheating section, [here](#cheating)
+### Can I toggle sound effects off and still have music on?
+Yes, use `s` to toggle sound effects and `m` to toggle music

 ## Intro